vickumar1981/jvm-framework-overview/README.md

 ## Quarkus

-To run, change into the `quarkus` directory and run the application.
+To run, change into the `quarkus` directory, compile and run the application.

 ```shell
 cd quarkus/